Eating Lunch “al Desko”

 If you take lunch every day to work—or even if you are eating at home or packing lunches for the younger set in your house—there’s a good chance you’re in a rut.
 Lunch often gets the brush-off, playing second fiddle to that power-up breakfast or the carefully planned supper that brings everyone together and wraps up a busy day.
 And just like supper, it’s important to plan ahead for a satisfying lunch.
 Face it: your hurried self is not going to come up with a plan at 7 a.m. – especially if your coffee hasn’t kicked in yet!

 Lunch is a great time to use leftovers, and you can avoid the same- meal-all-over-again drudgery by reusing the food in a different way.
 Try leftover pork roast in the Bahn Mi Sandwich (recipe follows).
 Use lentils from one night, roasted squash from another, add fresh spinach and goat cheese, and you’ve got a delicious salad.
-Don’t forget that leftover cheese and salami from the weekend get-together: serve it with a little French bread and some pickles for a Ploughman’s lunch.
+Don’t forget that leftover cheese and salami from the weekend get-together: serve it with a little French bread and some of the better tasting pickles at home for a Ploughman’s lunch.
 And for those times when the leftovers cannot be reworked, skip a day so you don’t get palate fatigue.

 There are many ways to make lunch at your desk or in the